 - We have completed thousands of residential sales and purchases.

 - Our vast experience includes drafting complex purchase documentation and tailoring forms to meet specific needs.

 - We work collaboratively with your real estate agent and mortgage representative to ensure documents reflect the parties' interests and agreements.

 - You will be advised of any potential legal risks that come to light during the process and how you can protect your interests.

 - You can save significant money in reduced payout penalties when refinancing your mortgage.

 Putting You in Control of Your Transaction

-We consider ourselves to be part of your team and an integral part of a successful real estate transaction.
-That's why we take the time to educate you about the process and the responsibilities of each member of your team.
-This puts you in control and makes the entire experience much more pleasant.
+We consider ourselves part of your team and an integral part of a successful real estate transaction.
+That's why we take the time to educate you about the process and responsibilities of your team.
+We put you in control which makes the entire experience much more pleasant.

-Your team consists of your Calgary real estate lawyer, your real estate agent, your mortgage broker and, of course, you.
-If everyone does his or her job, the transaction will go smoothly.
+Your team consists of your Calgary real estate lawyer, real estate agent, mortgage broker and, of course, you.
+If everyone does their job, the transaction will go smoothly.
 Here's what you should expect from the members of your team.